 Unlike other backpacks which are never truly waterproof, this pack is actually 100% waterproof.
 You can even submerse it in water and the contents will stay dry.

-The 30 liter option is a good size for a Get Home Bag backpack.
+The 30 liter option is ideal for the job.

 Mountainsmith Day Lumbar Pack